Mentoring Teachers and

 Ongoing reflective teacher development

-Our work includes curriculum guidance and implementation support, as well as the option for bespoke curriculum design, tailored to the unique needs of each school or educational community.
+Our work includes weekly curriculum guidance and implementation support, as well as the option for bespoke curriculum design, tailored to the unique needs of each school or educational community.

 For schools working within the tradition of Waldorf education, we offer: